 Since establishing our Clinch Valley Program in 1990, the Conservancy has worked with local communities to promote sustainable economic and recreational opportunities that are consistent with protecting the region’s lands, waters and way of life.

-The Conservancy has helped protect more than 35,000 acres of critical natural habitat in the Clinch Valley.
+To date, the Conservancy has helped protect more than 35,000 acres of critical natural habitat throughout the Clinch Valley.
 In the Clinch River alone, we’ve protected seven key shoals that collectively represent one of the world’s most diverse assemblages of freshwater mussels.

 To help maintain healthy forests that protect water quality for people, fish and mussels, we launched the Conservation Forestry Program in 2002 and now manage some 22,000 acres to model sustainable forestry practices.